jeanslack/My-Repo-Slackware/Videomass/README.md

 extra require:

     ffmpeg >= 2.1
+    ffprobe (for multimedia streams analysis)
+    ffplay (media player for preview)

-Compiled or configured with
+ffmpeg must be compiled or configured with

     --eneble-nonfree

-..and with the following libraries (statics or shareds):
+..and at least with the following libraries (statics or shareds):

     x264
     lame